Job Location: Downtown Shelters - Portland, OR

 SCHEDULE: Full time position requiring weekend shifts, schedule to be determined.
 The schedule may be adjusted according to the needs of the program and allow for additional hours for weekly staff meeting and monthly supervision.

-WAGE/BENEFITS: $20.00 per hour ($19.50 base rate plus a $.50 pay differential for overnights).
+WAGE/BENEFITS: $21.22 per hour (plus potential $0.50 Spanish language differential).
 Janus offers an excellent benefits program including medical, dental, life & long-term disability insurance, Employee Assistance Program, and 401(k).
 Janus offers 8 paid holidays, 52 hours of sick time, and Paid Time Off that accrues as hours are worked with a maximum annual accrual of 80 hours in the first year.
 Voluntary optional coverages are also available.

 Applications for all positions may be forwarded to appropriate similar positions within Janus Youth Programs.
 Positions may vary by location, pay structure, union, and supervisory staff.